freepentests/gists/DESIGN_PATTERNS.md

 ## 3. Factory

-The factory is a creational design pattern that handles the instantiation of classes via a single shared method or function.
+The factory pattern is a creational design pattern that handles the instantiation of classes via a single shared instance.
-It avoids repetition and hides the inner logic and complexities.

 ### Example

 To make this simpler to understand, let's take a look at an example.
 We have two classes - a Windows button class and a Linux button class.
+The Windows button will be red with rounded corners, and the Linux button will be blue with sharp corners.
 We have a variable named `platform`, and we want to create an instance of the `WindowsButton` class only if the platform is set to `'windows'`.

-As you can see, this gets pretty repetitive and complicated without the factory pattern:
+This gets pretty repetitive without the factory pattern:

 ```js
 const platform = 'windows';